Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics: Introduction

 The question of characterizing metrics that embed into constant dimensional $\ell_2$ (and $\ell_p$ for $p>2$) in terms of the doubling dimension has received considerable attention in the literature.
 A major open problem in this space is to determine whether doubling metrics embed into $\ell_2$ with constant dimensions and constant distortion \cite{lang2001bilipschitz, gupta2003bounded, lafforgue2014doubling, bartal2015impossibility, le2018isometric, tao2020embedding, baudier2021no}.

 Similar in spirit to our study of structured subsets of $\ell_1$ that admit low dimensional, low distortion $\ell_1$ representations, is the study of graph metrics that embed into $\ell_1$ with constant distortion.
 A well-known open problem here is to determine whether graph metrics from minor-closed families (e.g. planar graphs) embed into $\ell_1$ with constant distortion \cite{gupta2004cuts, rao1999small, chekuri2006embedding, lee2009geometry, lee2013pathwidth, sidiropoulos2013non, krauthgamer2019flow, filtser2020face, kumar2022approximate}.
+Closer to our work, \cite{charikar2002dimension} studied classes of metrics that admit low-dimensional, low-distortion embeddings into $\ell_1$.
+They focused on classes defined by metrics supported on families of graphs -- quite different from the new probability distribution based characterization initiated in our work.
+They showed that metrics supported on outerplanar graphs, and more generally, $K_{2,3}$-free graphs, can be embedded into $\ell_1$ with $O(\log^2 n)$ dimensions and constant distortion.

 Several other notions of dimension reduction are well studied in the literature.
 See \cite{burges2010dimension, cunningham2015linear, bartal2019dimensionality, demaine2021multidimensional}.
 Somewhat related to (but different from) the focus of this work is the question of approximating distance metrics on probability distributions with short vectors \cite{abdullah2016sketching, cicalese2016approximating, melucci2019brief}.